Kurdish boy with amputated legs among migrants stuck at Belarus border | Law-Order

 A nine-year old Kurdish boy who has had both legs amputated is among the thousands of migrants stranded in freezing conditions on the Belarusian border with Poland trying to cross into the European Union.
 Taman, wearing a light anorak, is camping out with his parents, his 11-year old brother and seven-month old sister near the border fence where Polish security forces are trying to prevent https://www.reuters.com/world/europe/poland-turns-water-cannon-rock-throwing-migrants-border-2021-11-16 the migrants from crossing.

 "We are here for eight days.
 It's very cold here...
 We came here from Iraq for my son Taman.
 I want to take my family to a country where our rights will be protected," said his father Sangar.
-"As a family we are in a very difficult position...
+"As a family we are in a very difficult position.
+We came here, so far, with him, like this...
 We are calling on everybody who can help us...
 I want my son Taman to live in a beautiful place."

 Speaking to Reuters in Iraq, Sangar's uncle Jwamar said the boy had been born with a bone disease and that a hospital in Germany had offered to help, but the family was unable to get visas to travel.
 Doctors in Iraq then decided to amputate Taman's legs.